mristuccia/exiftool/README.md

 ### Description

-#### *Marco Ristuccia: forked to add some features for personal need:*
+#### Forked to add some features for personal need:

-1. Added the ability to pass extra flags and arguments.
+Added the ability to pass extra flags and arguments.
-   So far only the "IGNORE_MINOR" flag is pre-configured, more will come.
-   But for custom arguments the class UnspecifiedArgument can be used.
+So far only the "IGNORE_MINOR" flag is pre-configured, more will come, but for custom arguments the class UnspecifiedArgument can be used.

 Two additional methods implemented so far:

 ```java
     exiftool.setImageMeta(File file, List<Argument> arguments, Map<? extends Tag, String> tags)
 ```

 and

 ```java
     exiftool.setImageMeta(File file, Format format, List<Argument> arguments, Map<? extends Tag, String> tags)
 ```

 Example:

 ```java
     List<Flag> argumentList = new List<>();